progmaticltd/homebox/docs/70-publish-the-system-automatically.md

-# Publish the system on internet
+# Publishing your domain automatically

 Once your system has been installed successfully, you will need to _publish_ your DNS information, so your domain can be reached from the internet.

+## Store the api key for ansible

 If you have used Gandi, the process is fairly easy, otherwise, generic explanations are provided in the next section.

-## Publishing your domain with Gandi

 First, you will need to store the API and the token in the password store, so Ansible can access it.